Optical pumping of alkali-metal vapor in the quasi-high-pressure regime: THEORETICAL TREATMENT

 \subsubsection{Repopulation}

 The repopulation term in Eq.~\eqref{eq:rp_def} represents the generation and relaxation of the atomic ES spin during the optical pumping process.
-In the same way of dealing with $\mathcal{A}_{\mathrm{dp}}$, we primarily simplify $\mathcal{A}^{\{\mathrm{eg}\}}_{\mathrm{p}}$ in Eq.~\eqref{eq:rp_def} as
+In a manner analogous to the treatment of $\mathcal{A}_{\mathrm{dp}}$, the optical excitation superoperator $\mathcal{A}^{\{\mathrm{eg}\}}_{\mathrm{p}}$ in the QHP regime is simplified as (see Appendix~\ref{app:simplification} for detailed proof)

-Here $\bar{m}$ denotes the ES $\bar{m}$th-order Zeeman coherence subspace and its projection operator remains the same with Eq.~\eqref{eq:proj_Zeeman} for D${}_{1}$ line.
-This result physically means that detunings $\Delta_F$ for $F=a,\,b$ contribute differently to the excitation transfer.
+This result physically means that detunings $\Delta_F$ for $F=a$ and $F=b$ contribute differently to the optical excitation process.

-For ES relaxation and ES-GS transition that occurs in Eq.~\eqref{eq:rp_def}, Appelt \textit{et al.}. show that dominant mechanisms are typically J-damping collision and quenching \cite{Appelt1998}.
+Regarding the ES relaxation and the subsequent transition to the GS in Eq.~\eqref{eq:rp_def}, Appelt \textit{et al.} show that dominant mechanisms are typically J-damping collision and quenching \cite{Appelt1998}.
 Thus $\mathcal{A}_{\mathrm{rp}}$ can be expanded in power series of $H^{\{\mathrm{e}\}\copyright}$, retaining only the leading term

 while the first-order perturbation from $H^{\{\mathrm{e}\}\copyright}$ is given by